graphp/algorithms/README.md

 Common mathematical graph algorithms implemented in PHP

+>   You're viewing the contents of the `master` development brach.
+Note that this
+    branch is subject to active development and will contain breaking changes for the upcoming release.
+If you want to use the latest release version, see also the `v0.8.x` release branch for more details.

 >   Note: This project is in beta stage!
 Feel free to report any issues you encounter.

 ## Install